cnrancher/docs-octopus/docs/en/quick-start.md

     ```

    :::note
-   You are expected to see the following logs if the installation succeeds, use either `CTRL+C` or hit `Enter` to stop the local cluster.
+   You are expected to see the following logs if the installation succeeds, use either `CTRL+C` to stop the local cluster.
    :::
    ```logs
    [INFO] [0604 17:09:41] creating edge cluster with v1.17.2